vinaychilukuri/vinaychilukuri.github.io/_cases/2 - sadhguru-app.md

 ### My Role
 I was contributing as a volunteer on the side by working nights, for about 5 hours per week.

-There were three things that needed to be done:
+In order for an effective design, there were three things that needed to be done:
 1. Understand the user needs and business goals.
 2. Structure the content on a strong foundation of Information Architecture (IA).
 3. Give a task-oriented context to the information, so that the content could be easily consumed in a mobile context.